rupeshtiwari/react-native-getting-started/README.md

 - `flatlist` designed to performance for 100 or 1000 of items.
 - `flatlist` progressively loads the items
 - `flatList` it recycles the view so it lowers the memory footprints as you scroll.

+### Chapter-12 Make Touchable button React Native
+#### Requirement
+- Create info button
+- Show Restaurant details on info button click

+#### Learning
+- The React Native Button works fine but it is not fully custamizable.
+It has not many configuration options.
+- Therefore, we should use buttons like